 - Lack of supervision over truck drivers

 In order to prove liability in a motor vehicle collision, there is almost always a thorough investigation, except when the cause is immediately apparent.
-However, with large truck collisions, the liability investigation is quite complex.
+However, with truck accidents, the liability investigation is quite complex.
 It may involve the use of experts and multiple inspections of the vehicles.

 Types of Commercial Truck Accidents in Florida

-Just as there are many causes of truck collisions, there are also different types of commercial truck accidents.
+Just as there are many causes of Florida truck collisions, there are also different types of commercial truck accidents.

-- Runaway Truck: When a truck driver loses control and cannot slow the truck down, or the weight causes it to continue moving, it can be deemed a runaway truck.
+When a truck driver loses control and cannot slow the truck down, or the weight causes it to continue moving, it can be deemed a runaway truck.

-If the device fails or the trailer becomes off balance, the trailer may swing out in a perpendicular manner.
+If the device fails or the trailer becomes off-balance, the trailer may swing out in a perpendicular manner.
 It resembles a folding jackknife, which is how this type of collision got its name.
 When a trailer jackknifes, it can strike vehicles in adjacent lanes and cause a lot of damage.

 When you have a rear-end collision involving small vehicles, it may only result in minor injuries in some cases.
-When a commercial 18-wheeler rear ends a vehicle, the truck may drive into the back of the vehicle.
+When a commercial 18-wheeler rear-ends a vehicle, the truck may drive into the back of the vehicle.
 In some cases, it can even drive over the back seat, which usually results in a fatality if there was a passenger in the back.

 Overcorrecting and high winds are two other situations where a rollover might occur.
 A truck rolling over can strike numerous vehicles and cause a traffic nightmare for other drivers on the same road or highway.

 Types of Compensation Available in Florida Truck Accidents

-Victims need to have an idea what their claim is worth to ensure they pursue a claim for the maximum amount.
-When you retain a truck accident lawyer in Florida, he or she will sit down with you and go over your claim to understand how much you could potentially receive.
-Recovery in a commercial truck accident can include compensation for:
+Victims need to have an idea of what their claim is worth to ensure they pursue a claim for the maximum amount.
+When you retain a truck accident attorney in Florida, they will meet with you during your free case evaluation to review your legal options and determine how much you could potentially receive.

-- Medical expenses, including an estimate of future treatment costs
+- Medical expenses, including an estimate of future treatment costs,

-- Property damage to your vehicle
+- Property damage to your vehicle,

-- Pain and suffering, known as general damages
+- Pain and suffering, known as general damages,

-- Permanent disfigurement or disability
+- Permanent disfigurement or disability, and

-- Wrongful death
+- Wrongful death.

-Contact a Truck Accident Lawyer in Florida Today
+Contact a Florida Truck Accident Lawyer Today